-Survey Design 0.5 unit
+Survey Design

-Prerequisites: any computer science course and either MATH 2209 or 2207 (MATH 2207 may be taken concurrently) A practical course in designing surveys and computer analysis of survey data.
+Prerequisites: any CMPS course and MATH 2209 A practical course in designing surveys and computer analysis of survey data.
 Topics include pseudo-random number generators, selecting a random sample, and stratified random sampling.
 Several common surveys will be studied and the class will design and analyse a survey of its own.

 Note: Students who have received credit for MATH 2204 may not take this course for credit.